 Unsurprisingly, Three are the kings of data.
 The disruptive carrier has been one of the few offering unlimited (all-you-can-eat) data for the past few years.

 We're hesitant to recommend GiffGaff's "Always On" data, since you get penalised if you use more than 6GB, which is nothing close to unlimited.
-That means, surprisingly, Vodafone comes as our next recommendation after Three with its 20GB plan, which comes in at £22.20 per month and includes 4GB of data to use abroad in 40 countries.
+That means, surprisingly, Tesco Mobile comes as our next recommendation after Three with its 20GB plan, which comes in at £20 per month.

 Best SIM-only plans: for roaming?